SimoneAstarita/queer_NLP_bib/README.md

 Robust Pronoun Fidelity with English LLMs: Are they Reasoning, Repeating, or Just Biased?
 V. Gautam, E. Bingert, D. Zhu, A. Lauscher, D. Klakow.
 Transactions of ACL, 2024 (to appear).

+## Data Collection

+Hicks, Amanda, et al. "An analysis of wordnet’s coverage of gender identity using twitter and the national transgender discrimination survey."
+Proceedings of the 8th global wordnet conference (gwc).
+2016.

+Jesse Dodge, Maarten Sap, Ana Marasović, William Agnew, Gabriel Ilharco, Dirk Groeneveld, Margaret Mitchell, and Matt Gardner.
+2021.
+Documenting Large Webtext Corpora: A Case Study on the Colossal Clean Crawled Corpus.
+In Proceedings of the 2021 Conference on Empirical Methods in Natural Language Processing, pages 1286–1305, Online and Punta Cana, Dominican Republic.
+Association for Computational Linguistics.

+## Evaluation, Benchmarks

+Barikeri, Soumya, et al. "RedditBias: A Real-World Resource for Bias Evaluation and Debiasing of Conversational Language Models."
+Proceedings of the 59th Annual Meeting of the Association for Computational Linguistics and the 11th International Joint Conference on Natural Language Processing (Volume 1: Long Papers).
+2021.

+Juan Vásquez, Gemma Bel-Enguix, Scott Thomas Andersen, and Sergio-Luis Ojeda-Trueba.
+2022.
+HeteroCorpus: A Corpus for Heteronormative Language Detection.
+In Proceedings of the 4th Workshop on Gender Bias in Natural Language Processing (GeBNLP), pages 225–234, Seattle, Washington.
+Association for Computational Linguistics.

+Juan Vásquez, Scott Andersen, Gemma Bel-enguix, Helena Gómez-adorno, and Sergio-luis Ojeda-trueba.
+2023.
+HOMO-MEX: A Mexican Spanish Annotated Corpus for LGBT+phobia Detection on Twitter.
+In The 7th Workshop on Online Abuse and Harms (WOAH), pages 202–214, Toronto, Canada.
+Association for Computational Linguistics.

+Dennler, Nathan, et al. "Bound by the Bounty: Collaboratively Shaping Evaluation Processes for Queer AI Harms."
+Proceedings of the 2023 AAAI/ACM Conference on AI, Ethics, and Society.
+2023.

+Bunzeck, Bastian, and Sina Zarrieß.
+"The SlayQA benchmark of social reasoning: testing gender-inclusive generalization with neopronouns."
+Proceedings of the 2nd GenBench Workshop on Generalisation (Benchmarking) in NLP.
+2024.

+Piergentili, Andrea, et al. "Hi Guys or Hi Folks?
+Benchmarking Gender-Neutral Machine Translation with the GeNTE Corpus."

+## Gender Bias including nonbinary genders

+Rudinger, Rachel, et al. "Gender Bias in Coreference Resolution."
+Proceedings of the 2018 Conference of the North American Chapter of the Association for Computational Linguistics: Human Language Technologies, Volume 2 (Short Papers).
+2018

+Devinney, Hannah, Jenny Björklund, and Henrik Björklund.
+"Semi-supervised topic modeling for gender bias discovery in English and Swedish."
+GeBNLP2020, COLING'2020–The 28th International Conference on Computational Linguistics, December 8-13, 2020, Online.
+Association for Computational Linguistics, 2020.

+Hansson, Saga, et al. "The Swedish Winogender Dataset."
+Proceedings of the 23rd Nordic Conference on Computational Linguistics (NoDaLiDa).
+2021.

+Havens, Lucy, et al. "Uncertainty and inclusivity in gender bias annotation: An annotation taxonomy and annotated datasets of British English text."
+4th Workshop on Gender Bias in Natural Language Processing at NAACL.
+ACL Anthology, 2022.

 ## LLMs

 Nozza, Debora, et al. "Measuring Harmful Sentence Completion in Language Models for LGBTQIA+ Individuals."
 LTEDI 2022 (2022): 26.

 Anaelia Ovalle, Palash Goyal, Jwala Dhamala, Zachary Jaggers, Kai-Wei Chang, Aram Galstyan, Richard Zemel, and Rahul Gupta.
 2023.
 “I’m fully who I am”: Towards Centering Transgender and Non-Binary Voices to Measure Biases in Open Language Generation.
 In Proceedings of the 2023 ACM Conference on Fairness, Accountability, and Transparency (FAccT '23).
 Association for Computing Machinery, New York, NY, USA, 1246–1266. https://doi.org/10.1145/3593013.3594078